 Mindful Bodywork, Movement, Stress Relief, and Meditation

 Mindfulness is simply paying attention.
-Mindfulness meditation is a reinvention of Buddhist meditation which involves training your brain to be able to focus more efficiently.
+Mindfulness meditation involves training your brain to be able to focus more efficiently.
 The widespread popularity of the mindfulness movement stems partly from an ever-growing mountain of evidence supporting the health benefits of this ancient technique.
 Many people use mindfulness to reduce stress.
 If you are attracted to it for that reason, please consider possible side effects of this practice.
 They can include lowered heart rate and blood pressure, reduced cholesterol, reduced pain and inflammation, as well as relief from symptoms of depression, anxiety, and post traumatic stress.
 For myself, I felt not only mental and emotional benefits but also a tremendous increase in my effectiveness as a bodyworker and healer.
 This helped me to realize that mindfulness has potential to enhance the skills of any health practitioner.
-I believe it should be the foundation for any bodywork training.
+It’s now the foundation for nearly all of my seminars.

 How are Polarity Healthcare classes unique?